 The assessment of an application will take into account any accommodation that the applicant is currently entitled to occupy and any medical and welfare needs.
-When assessing for lacking bedrooms a second living room that is suitable to be used as sleeping accommodation will be treated as a bedroom,
+When assessing for the number of bedrooms that are currently available to the applicant's household, a second living room that is suitable to be used as sleeping accommodation will be treated as a bedroom.